-- 1 Insert the disc on which recording did not end normally. - The message "Salvage ?" appears on the display.
+1 Insert the disc on which recording did not end normally.

+The message "Salvage?" appears on the display.

-To cancel the clip salvage Press the RESET button.
+To cancel the clip salvage

-- The message "EJECT?" appears when "REC INH" is displayed in the operation modes section of the display.
-If the disc is write protected, eject the disc, set the write-protect tab to enable recording, and then insert the disc again. - This operation cannot be cancelled once it begins.
+• The message "EJECT?" appears when "REC INH" is displayed in the operation modes section of the display.
+If the disc is write protected, eject the disc, set the Write Inhibit tab to enable recording, and then insert the disc again.
+If REC INH on page P1 of the function menu is set to "ON", set it to "OFF" (see page 84).

+- This operation cannot be cancelled once it begins. - 2 Press the SET button.